zk4x/zyx/README.md

 ### nn

 This is module, which is expected to get most stuff added.
 This module will contain functors, layers, models, cells, simply averything that can have .forward(input) function.

+## init

+This module contains initialization methods for tensors.

+## Thank you

+To all the users and contributors.
+Without you, this library would have no reason to exist.

+Any opinions, issue reports, feature requests as well as code contributions are very welcome.